pre2jasi/aws-lambda-and-Python/README.md

 # 🛡️ Automated EC2 Security Compliance with AWS Lambda

-Learn how to write a Python script that automatically finds and terminates EC2 instances with SSH open to the world (`0.0.0.0/0`), then deploy it as an **AWS Lambda function** that runs automatically whenever a new EC2 instance is launched — powered by **Amazon EventBridge**.
+The goal of this project is to write a Python script that automatically finds and terminates EC2 instances with SSH open to the world (`0.0.0.0/0`), then deploy it as an **AWS Lambda function** that runs automatically whenever a new EC2 instance is launched — powered by **Amazon EventBridge**.

 ---